DNA-BarKeeper/barkeeper/README.md

 - If you want to run mislabel analyses on the sequences stored in your database on a remote server (SSH address can be specified in .env file) make sure that the SATIVA files are available and the alignment tool MAFFT is installed there.
 More information about SATIVA can be found [here](https://github.com/amkozlov/sativa).
-- Optional: Install [GNU Make](https://www.gnu.org/software/make/) for an easier setup and running BarKeeper with simple commands.
+- Optional: You can install [GNU Make](https://www.gnu.org/software/make/) for an easier setup and running BarKeeper with simple commands.

 ### Setup
 - Find the file *.env-example* and copy it to a new file *.env* in the main directory of the repository you just cloned.